antononcube/Raku-WWW-YouTube/README-work.md

 ## Usage

+`youtube-metadata($id)`

-Get the transcript of the YouTube video with identifier `$id`:
+- Get the metadata of the YouTube video with identifier `$id`.

+`youtube-playlist($id)`

+- Get the video identifiers of the YouTube playlist with identifier `$id`.

 `youtube-transcript($id)`

-Get the video identifiers of the YouTube playlist with identifier `$id`:
+- Get the transcript of the YouTube video with identifier `$id`.

-`youtube-playlist($id)`

 ----

 ## Details

+- All three subs, `youtube-metadata`, `youtube-playlist`, and `youtube-transript`, work with strings that are identifiers or (full) URLs.

 - `youtube-metdata` extracts the metadata associated with a YouTube video identifier.

+  - Returns a record (hashmap) with keys `<channel-title description publish-date title view-count>`.

 - `youtube-playlist` extracts the video identifiers of a given YouTube playlist identifier.

+  - *Currently, gives only the first 100 videos.*

 - `youtube-transcript` extracts the captions of the video, if they exist.

-  - The transcript is returned as plain text.
+  - The transcript can be returned as plain text, array of hashmaps, JSON string.

   - The YouTube Data API has usage quotas.